 How To Determine The Cause Of A Tractor Trailer Auto Accident – MN ATTORNEYS.

 It may be difficult to determine the cause of a semitruck accident with a car.
 It takes an experienced team of investigators to determine the cause of a trucking accident.
 As a starting point, the Minnesota State Patrol sends an investigator to evaluate the truck and driver in almost every semi tractor crash in MN.
 In many cases, particularly if there is a serious injury or fatality, the MN State Patrol will also send an accident reconstructionist to determine how the accident happened.
 An accident reconstructionist will measure and photograph the collision site.
 They will use these measurements and their engineering knowledge to calculate the speed of the vehicles involved in the collision, the impact forces, and the way the vehicles moved after impact.
 The accident reconstructionist can determine if a vehicle was speeding or failed to yield the right-of-way.
 He or she can also determine if the vehicle could have been slowed or stopped to avoid the collision.

 A truck driving (or trucking) expert can determine if either the semi-truck driver and/or the trucking company acted improperly or was negligent in causing the serious auto accident injury.
 The trucking expert will examine the driver logs, gas receipts, schedule, manifest, GPS and onboard data information, and other available information to determine if the truck driver or trucking company violated regulations, industry standards or company standards.
-Our semi truck accident injury attorneys in MN also examine these documents to determine how and why the accident with a car happened.
+Our semi truck accident injury lawyers in MN also examine these documents to determine how and why the accident with a car happened.
 In addition, we frequently use our own MN investigators and reconstructionists where the Minnesota State Patrol investigation was not conclusive.

 INJURY LAWYERS FOR CAR ACCIDENT CAUSED BY TRUCK